riverbed/Riverbed-Community-Toolkit/322-opentelemetry-on-kubernetes-with-apm-collector-daemonset-service-and-dotnet-app-on-windows/README.md

 4. Wait a bit until the resources are ready, and find the IP Address of the service

-For example, run the following command to s:
+For example, run the following command to see the IP Address of the service resource:

 ```shell
 kubectl --namespace alluvio-aternity get service